Jacopo47/vert.x-presentation/doc/vert.x.md

 ## Worker

-Usefull in order to run blocking code out of the event loops.
+Useful in order to run blocking code out of the event loops.
 Vert.x provide a pool of worker but we can deploy our own verticles as worker.